Drupitha-Chandrashekar/Inkuity/README.md

 2. **Backend (FastAPI)** – processes API requests and routes data to ML modules.
 3. **Sketch-to-Image Service** – runs Stable Diffusion + ControlNet to generate images.
 4. **Art Theft Detection Module** – extracts ResNet50 embeddings, stores them in FAISS, and compares new uploads for similarity.
-5. **Database Layer** – MongoDB or S3 for image storage and retrieval.

 ---